bgmanu2426/Study-Sphere-Hub/README.md

 -   **User Authentication**: Secure login and signup functionality for personalized access.
 -   **Dynamic Resource Finder**: A powerful search interface to filter resources by Scheme, Branch, Year, and Semester.
--   **Resource Uploading**: An intuitive form for users to contribute their own notes and question papers, which are stored securely in Firebase Storage.
+-   **Resource Uploading**: An intuitive form for users to contribute their own notes and question papers, which are stored securely in Cloudinary.
 -   **Dynamic Resource Display**: Fetches and displays available resources, including user-uploaded content and static links, in a clean, card-based layout.
 -   **AI-Powered Chatbot**: A Genkit-based AI assistant to help with queries related to VTU subjects and syllabus.
 -   **AI-Powered Summarization**: Uploaded PDF documents are automatically summarized using an AI flow to provide quick insights.